It isn’t fair to label all dried fruits as bad, because it isn’t true. Some dried fruit will provide a healthy dose of antioxidants.

 The calories in a piece of dried fruit is comparable to whole fruit, which isn’t the problem.
 The main concern is the difference in calories per serving size.
 If you were to compare the volume of food you eat with whole fruit versus dried fruit it’s almost comical.

 Most people aren’t going to consume more than one piece of whole fruit.
 It isn’t the calories that makes people stop eating, it’s the volume and size of the portion.
-Dried fruit is a small bite sized snack, resulting over consumption because the pieces are so small.

 It only takes one piece of whole fruit to feel full and satisfied, but you’ll need to eat multiple servings of dried fruit to achieve the same sense of feeling full.